klaxalk/light/README.md

 ### Arch Linux

-If you run Arch Linux, we highly recommend the PKGBUILD in the repo.
-However there also exist 2 packages in the AUR, which we aim to replace;
+The latest stable release is available in official repos, install with:

-* [light-git][] - For the latest development branch (master)
+    pacman -S light

-* [light][] - For the latest stable release
+Additionally, the latest development branch (master) is available on AUR: [light-git][]

 ### Fedora